The Ultimate Step by Step Guide to SEO

 How to Create a Google My Business Account

 Quite possibly the best Local Optimization tactic.
-Although this comes later in our guide, it’s the very first task we do when marketing locally.
+Although this comes later in our guide, it’s our first task when marketing locally.
 Here’s how to claim your business on Google:

 Head over to: https://www.google.com/business/ and click “Manage Now”: